Shubhi-2211/Loan_Risk_Prediction/README.md

-# 🏦 Loan Risk Prediction Using User Transaction History
+# 🏦 Loan Risk Prediction

 This project uses machine learning to predict whether a user poses a **high** or **low risk** for loan default based on their transaction behavior.
 It leverages transaction data such as withdrawals, deposits, balances, and more to make informed risk assessments.